pydata/sparse/docs/construct.md

    s[[0, 3], [0, 4], [0, 1]] = [1, 5]
 ```

-Alongside indexing assignment and retrieval, `DOK` arrays support any arbitrary broadcasting function
+Alongside indexing assignment and retrieval, [DOK][sparse.DOK] arrays support any arbitrary broadcasting function
-to any number of arguments where the arguments can be `SparseArray` objects, `scipy.sparse.spmatrix`
+to any number of arguments where the arguments can be [SparseArray][sparse.SparseArray] objects, [scipy.sparse.spmatrix][]
-objects, or `numpy.ndarrays`.
+objects, or [numpy.ndarray][].

 ```python